siraat-ai-academy/learn-danish-by-eks2/01-danish-alphabets-and-pronunciation--04-alphabet-overview-a-to-aa.md

 > “The alphabet is not for speaking.
 It’s for remembering how to listen.”
 > — Eks2, whisper behind the work
 > — Siraat AI Academy

+---
+✍️ Created & Curated by
+**Muhammad Naveed Ishaque**
+*Content Creator | AI Writer | Narrative Simplifier* *With the inner voice of Eks2 — the whisper behind the work.*

+**Siraat AI Academy**
+*“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”*